flokk.

 Mercato Isola

 Finish the trip browsing this neighbourhood market on Via Borsieri where local vendors sell produce, cheese, cured meats, and small crafts in a lively and unpretentious setting.
-Pick up some local pan
+Pick up some local pantry goods, dried pasta, or a small souvenir without the Duomo-adjacent tourist pricing.

 shopping